StackVista/stackstate-docs/setup/install-stackstate/kubernetes_install/image_configuration.md

     * Additional optional flags can be used when running the script:
       * `-c` specify a different chart to use.
       * `-r` specify a different repository to use.
-3. Add the registry to the global configuration section in your `values.yaml`.
-For example:
+3. Edit the `values.yaml` file and add the following:
+   - `global.imageRegistry` - the registry to use.
+   - `global.imagePullSecrets` - optional.
+The authentication details required for the `global.imageRegistry`.
+   - `elasticsearch.prometheus-elasticsearch-exporter` - the image used by the prometheus-elasticsearch-exporter sub-chart.
+This is required as it cannot be configured with the setting `global.imageRegistry`
     ```yaml
     global:
       imageRegistry: 57413481473.dkr.ecr.eu-west-1.amazonaws.com
-    ```
-4. Optionally add the authentication details required for the registry in you `values.yaml`.
-For example:

-    ```yaml
-    global:
-      imagePullSecrets:
+      # imagePullSecrets:
-      - stackstate-pull-secret
+      # - stackstate-pull-secret
     pull-secret:
       enabled: true
       fullNameOverride: stackstate-pull-secret